 Hajj registration begins Nov 15

-Hajj registration for 2024 under government and private hajj management will begin on November 15, said the Religious Affairs Ministry in a circular on Thursday.
+Hajj registration for 2024 under government and private hajj management will begin on November 15, said the Ministry of Religious Affairs in a circular on Thursday.

 The registration for hajj, likely to be held on June 16 next year, is open till December 10.